 If any eye is always turned or crossed, it is termed a tropia.
 If any eye only occasionally turns, it is called a phoria.
 In addition, the direction of the way the eye turns should also be noted.
 For example, if an eye turns in towards the nose, it is called ‘eso’, if the eye turns out towards the temple, it is called ‘exo’.
 If the eye turns upward, it is called ‘hyper’ and if the eye turns down, it is called ‘hypo’.

 If the eye is always turned IN towards the nose, it is called esotropia.
-If it only occasionally turns IN, it is called esophoria.
+If it only occasionally turns IN, it is called intermittent esotropia.

 If the eye is always turned OUT towards the ears, it is called exotropia.
-If it only occasionally turns OUT, it is called exophoria.
+If it only occasionally turns OUT, it is called intermittent exotropia.

 If the eye is always turned UP towards the eyebrows, it is called hypertropia.
-If it only occasionally turns UP, it is called hyperphoria.
+If it only occasionally turns UP, it is called intermittent hypertropia.

-Rarely, you may note an eye turning DOWN, this is called hypotropia (or hypophoria if intermittent), but this is very rare.
+You may note an eye turning DOWN.
+This is called hypotropia, or intermittent hypotropia if it is occasional.
+This is very rare.